01 of 17

 Whether you are of Irish descent or you're passionate about history and want to better understand Boston's Irish roots, a tour of the 20 downtown Boston sites on the Irish Heritage Trail is an intriguing way to see the city.
 Like the Freedom Trail, which is many first-time visitors' introduction to Boston, the Irish Heritage Trail connects thematically related sights.
 However, unlike the Freedom Trail, which is designated by a red-bricked or -painted stripe, the Irish Heritage Trail is unmarked and a wee bit tricky to follow.

-This map from the Boston Irish Tourism Association will help you plan a self-guided outing (guided tours are occasionally offered, too), and I have tips to help you locate the trail's landmarks throughout this photo tour.
-It'll take you the better part of a day if you'd like to see all 20 attractions, especially if you also pop into some of the Irish pubs I'll point out along the way.Continue to 2 of 17 below.
+This map from the Boston Irish Tourism Association will help you plan a self-guided outing (guided tours are occasionally offered, too), and this photo tour has tips to help you locate the trail's landmarks.
+It'll take you the better part of a day if you'd like to see all 20 attractions, especially if you also pop into some of the Irish pubs along the way.Continue to 2 of 17 below.

 02 of 17